The pandemic has made US billionaires $1.1 trillion richer

 Now, a few of the names on this list have been doling out large sums for COVID relief, like Bill and Melinda Gates, Michael Bloomberg, and most notably, MacKenzie Scott.
 Early in the pandemic, Dorsey pledged $1 billion—then about one-quarter of his net worth—to help everyday Americans.
 In fact, the superwealthy have really opened up their wallets this year—as they should—for pandemic relief and racial equity.

 The punchline: On the whole, even the most generous of these billionaires has made far more money this past year than they have given away.
-Even Scott, who surpassed all of the others by a long shot, giving away $4.2 billion, on top of almost $1.7 billion in social justice giving, ended up immensely wealthier than before.
+Even Scott, who surpassed all others by a long shot, giving away $4.2 billion, on top of almost $1.7 billion in social justice giving, ended up immensely wealthier than before.
 The rich get richer.
 Always.